Buddh0w0/Stuff2/Black Moon.md

 "But Salva Hills?"<br>
 "At this this time of the year?"<br>
 "No way"<br>
-"That place is probably covered in like 10 feet of snow rn"<br>
+"That place is under like 10 feet of snow rn"<br>

 "No I checked"<br>
 "It's fine"<br>